Things to Do in Raleigh, N.C.: July 2017

 Hello, summer!
 We can hardly contain our excitement—there are so many fun ways to enjoy the longer days and extra sunshine we get during these warm-weather months.
-Throw in some gorgeous sunrises and sunsets, Independence Day celebrations plus a few extra vacation days and there's no better time than now to get outside, be active, take in a ballgame or a soccer match and enjoy time under the sun in Raleigh, N.C.
+Throw in some gorgeous sunrises and sunsets, Independence Day celebrations plus a few extra vacation days.
+And there's no better time than now to get outside, be active, take in a ballgame or a soccer match and discover new experiences in the City of Oaks.

-July means Independence Day is upon us, and that means fireworks!
+Of course, July means Independence Day is upon us, and that means fireworks!
 We've got a rundown of more than 10 events you'll want to know about across the Raleigh area, but a couple we'll tell you about here.
-Cary's Koka Booth Amphitheatre hosts Summerfest: Independence Day (7/4), presented by the North Carolina Symphony.
-Fun for the whole family (and free!), you'll want to pack blankets and coolers so you can enjoy patriotic favorites, high-spirited classics and fireworks once the sun goes down.
+The Town of Cary's July 4th Celebration (7/4), said to be the biggest and best Independence Day party the town has ever thrown, brings in fun for the whole family.
+Rides and games, a venue-wide scavenger hunt, watermelon-eating contests and even a 50-foot Ferris wheel will highlight the all-day, free-admission affair.
+You'll want to pack blankets and coolers so you can enjoy patriotic favorites and high-spirited classics performed by the North Carolina Symphony before the fireworks are set off once the sun goes down.

 Over in downtown Raleigh you can experience The ‘Works!
-This Fourth of July celebration kicks off at noon with live music, hot dog eating contests, a BMX stunt show and more until the fireworks grand finale gets underway at 9:30pm.
+(7/4).
+This massive Fourth of July celebration kicks off at noon with live music, hot dog-eating contests, a BMX stunt show and more until the fireworks grand finale blast off at 9:30pm from two locations—you'll want to be at Red Hat Amphitheater or on Fayetteville St. for the best view.
 More than 15 performers are scheduled across three stages spanning more than a quarter-mile in the city center—you won't want to miss out!

 More July Picks